Blog

 Primary vs. Secondary Packaging

 Packaging is an umbrella term that includes products and solutions that serve different purposes in displaying and transporting products.
-In the world of branding and packaging, there are key differences between primary and secondary packaging.
-Understanding various types of packaging solutions and their applications is essential.
-Depending on the type of packaging you use, you can protect your product, display product information, extend your product’s shelf life, promote your brand and optimize your shelf presence.
+Depending on the packaging you use, you can protect your products, display relevant information, extend items’ shelf life, promote your brand and optimize your presence in the store.

-Whether you’re launching a new product that’s almost ready to go to market or you’re revamping and rebranding an old one, there’s no denying that packaging matters.
+Let’s explore why packaging matters, whether you’re launching a new product that’s almost ready to go to market or revamping and rebranding an old one.

 Primary Packaging

-Primary packaging is the immediate layer of packaging that contacts the product.
-Primary packaging is essential for containing, preserving and making products.
-One of the most important considerations when designing or choosing your primary packaging is how it can make your product more practical and usable for customers.
+Primary packaging is the immediate layer of material that contacts the product.
+It is essential for containing, preserving and making products.
+One critical consideration when designing or choosing your primary packaging is how it can make your product more practical and usable for customers.
 For example, the primary packaging for a food item may contain various small elements like seals designed to preserve the freshness or integrity of the product.

 Examples of primary packaging include: